emilyslade/tree-vs-parametric-MICE/README.md

 # tree-vs-parametric-MICE
-This repository contains files relevant to the manuscript "A Fair Comparison of Tree-based and Parametric Methods in Multiple Imputation by Chained Equations" (Slade &amp; Naylor, 2019)
+This repository contains files relevant to the manuscript: Slade E. & Naylor MG. (in review).
+A Fair Comparison of Tree-based and Parametric Methods in Multiple Imputation by Chained Equations.